Mental Model

 - one

-SSHConnectioncan carry multiple channels at once - one
+SSHConnectioncan carry many channels at once - one

-sessionchannel can only become one of: shell, exec, or subsystem - if you want many exec commands plus a shell plus SFTP, keep one connection and open separate channels for each job
+sessionchannel can only become one of: shell, exec, subsystem, or SFTP - for many exec commands plus a shell plus SFTP, keep one connection and open separate channels for each job

 For a concrete monitoring-oriented example, see Sharing One Connection.